WsdlToPhp/PackageBase/UPGRADE-5.0.md

 # UPGRADE FROM 4.0 to 5.0

-Internal properties and methods are now private:
+Internal properties and methods of [AbstractStructArrayBase](/src/AbstractStructArrayBase.php) are now private:
 - Properties:
   - $internArray
   - $internArrayIsArray